 5. Sensory ‘Mise-en-place’ (Prep Your Nervous System)

 Chefs practice mise-en-place (everything in its place) before cooking.
-You need Sensory Mise-en-place before working.
-You cannot force executive function if you are physically dysregulated.
+Similarly, you need Sensory Mise-en-place before working.
+You cannot force executive function if your body is physically dysregulated.

 Check your biology: